containers/shortnames/README.md

 aliases to help mitigate the risk of pulling the wrong image, especially when the image is a well known short name.

-Similar to aliases in BASH, a short-name alias has a left-hand name that is being replaced with a right-hand value.
-Short-name aliases can now be configured in the registries.conf file as follows:
+Similar to aliases in shells such as Bash, a short-name alias has a left-hand name that is being replaced with a right-hand value.
+Short-name aliases can now be configured in the 'registries.conf' file as follows:

 ```
 unqualified-search-registries=[“registry.fedoraproject.org”, “docker.io”]